GlitchVector/NudeNet/README.md

 # Download all model variants (if not already downloaded)
 docker run --gpus all -it nudenet-gpu download-models

+# Force re-download all models (if you encounter corrupted model files)
+docker run --gpus all -it nudenet-gpu download-models force

 # Run benchmarks
 docker run --gpus all -it nudenet-gpu benchmark           # Default ONNX 320n benchmark docker run --gpus all -it nudenet-gpu benchmark 640       # ONNX 640m benchmark